 Once these complex calculations are performed the Council will provide information to support all refunds that are made.
 This will include assistance to all tenants, especially our most vulnerable, in order to help them navigate this process.

-Question 7 Will notional interest be paid to the tenants?
-Response from the Chair of the Audit Committee The Council will consider any enhancement to these refunds against the existing policies that we have in place.
+Will notional interest be paid to the tenants?

+The Council will consider any enhancement to these refunds against the existing policies that we have in place.